-Everyone in the room when the barrels explode must make a DC 12 Dexterity saving throw.
-Those who fail take 14 (4d6) fire damage and are knocked prone.
+Everyone in the room when the barrels explode must make a DC 13 Reflex saving throw.
+Those who fail take 5d6 fire damage and are knocked prone.
 Those who succeed take half damage and are not knocked down.

-Karlo flees down a side corridor, unscathed, thanks in part to the potion of fire resistance he had already consumed before the PCs arrived.
+Karlo flees down a side corridor, unscathed thanks to the resist energy (fire) he had already cast before the PCs arrived.
 Leaving the chapterhouse, he disappears into the frenzied chaos of the Carnival of Shadows beyond its walls, using the resulting panic and confusion to make his escape.